vmware-tanzu/asset-relocation-tool-for-kubernetes/examples/concourse-pipeline/README.md

       repository: projects.registry.vmware.com/tanzu_isv_engineering/relok8s
 ```

-### Helm Chart
+### Helm Charts

-The pipeline also loads a Helm chart, using the [Helm Chart resource](https://github.com/jghiloni/helm-chart-resource).
+The pipeline also loads a Helm chart, using the [Helm Chart resource](https://github.com/jghiloni/helm-chart-resource)
-In this example, we are using the [Bitnami Nginx](https://bitnami.com/stack/nginx/helm) chart.
+(In this example, the [Bitnami Nginx](https://bitnami.com/stack/nginx/helm) chart),
+and it finally stores the relocated chart into a Harbor registry.

 ```yaml
 resource_types: